gandos/OneTool/target/security-review.agent.md

 Therefore, every subagent in this pipeline is required to **load the language instruction files explicitly itself**, based on the languages it detects (recon agent) or the `tech-stack.md` recon artifact (vulnerability agents).
 This is documented in each subagent's "Workflow" / "Inputs" section.

-When you delegate to a subagent, **always include this line in the delegation prompt**:
+When you delegate to a subagent, **always include these two lines in the delegation prompt**:

 > "Before starting, detect which of {Java, .NET, Node.js} are in scope and read the matching `.github/instructions/security-review-{lang}.instructions.md` file(s) explicitly.
 Do not rely on `applyTo` auto-attach — it does not fire reliably inside subagent contexts in VS Code 1.106.
 Treat the loaded instruction file content as authoritative detection rules for that language for the rest of your run."
+>
+> "Echo back this exact line as part of your status update before doing analysis: `Loaded language instructions: [<filenames>]`.
+If you do not echo this line, the orchestrator will reject your output and re-delegate."

 You do not need to pre-resolve which languages are present before delegating — the subagent does that itself from the manifests (recon) or `tech-stack.md` (vuln agents).

+**Verification on subagent return.** After each subagent finishes, scan its status output for the `Loaded language instructions:` line.
+If the line is missing or shows `[]` while the recon found in-scope languages, the subagent skipped Hard Rule #0 — re-delegate once with the explicit reminder.
+If it skips a second time, surface the failure to the user (do not accept its findings as authoritative).

 ## If a subagent is not available